MicrosoftDocs/azure-monitor-docs/articles/service-health/security-advisories-elevated-access.md

 ### 2. Service Health API Changes

-Events API users will need to update their code to use the new **ARM endpoint (/fetchEventDetails)** to receive Security Advisories notification details.
+Events API users need to update their code to use the new **ARM endpoint (/fetchEventDetails)** to receive Security Advisories notification details.
 If users have the above-mentioned roles, they can view event details for a specific event with the new endpoint.
-The existing endpoint **(/events)** that returns all Service Health event types impacting a subscription or tenant, will no longer return sensitive security notification details.
-This update will be made to API version 2023-10-01-preview and future versions.
+The existing endpoint **(/events)** that returned all Service Health event types impacting a subscription or tenant, no longer returns sensitive security notification details.
+This update was made to API version 2023-10-01-preview and future versions.

-The new and existing endpoints listed below will return the security notification details for a specific event.
+The new and existing endpoints listed below return the security notification details for a specific event.

 #### New API Endpoint Details

 * To access the new endpoint below, users need to be authorized with the above-mentioned roles.
-* This endpoint will return the event object with all available properties for a specific event.
+* This endpoint returns the event object with all available properties for a specific event.
 * This is like the impacted resources endpoint below.
 * Available since API version 2022-10-01